List of El Chavo del Ocho characters: Señor Barriga

 Zenón Barriga y Pesado is the landlord of the vecindad.
-Bolaños states that Señor Barriga prefers going personally to receive the residents' rents in order to save up his own time or a rent collector's salary.
-He rarely succeeds in collecting rent from Don Ramón and is greeted upon his every arrival by being (accidentally) kicked, tripped, beaten, or hit by a flying object thrown by El Chavo.
+Roberto Gómez Bolaños states that Señor Barriga prefers going personally to receive the residents' rents in order to save up his own time or a rent collector's salary.
+He is the owner of the vecindad and rarely succeeds in collecting rent from Don Ramón and is greeted upon his every arrival by being (accidentally) kicked, tripped, beaten, or hit by a flying object thrown by El Chavo.
 His last name is a reference to his obesity ("barriga" is both Spanish and Portuguese for "belly", but the surname actually exists).
 In two episodes throughout the series (the first when Don Ramón buys a bowling ball while working as a buyer/salesman of home antiques; the second when Doña Florinda first sets up a restaurant) his full name is revealed to be "Zenón Barriga y Pesado" ("Zenón" being a pun on "Cenón" ("dining man" or "big dinner"); while "Barriga y Pesado" literally means "Belly and Heavy", although Pesado is a real surname as well); Zenón is also the Spanish form of Zeno.
 He is also well known because of his patience with Don Ramón and his unpunctual rent payments and all the kids' (mostly Chavo's) misbehavior like punching him or nicknaming him (always making fun of his obesity).

 In one episode, he follows through on his eviction threat to Don Ramón, but while he is packing his belongings, Chavo and Quico come across an old scrapbook with pictures of Don Ramón as a boxer in his younger years.
-Barriga is overcome with emotion; as it turns out, he was heavily in debt and was about to go to jail when he desperately bet against Don Ramón in a boxing match, and won back enough money to clear his debts.
+Señor Barriga is overcome with emotion; as it turns out, he was heavily in debt and was about to go to jail when he desperately bet against Don Ramón in a boxing match, and won back enough money to clear his debts.

-Even though he is the victim of Chavo's various pranks, he cares very deeply about him, even offering to take him to Acapulco instead of his son Ňoño, who is off on a camping trip with the Boy Scouts.
+Even though he is the victim of Chavo's various pranks, he cares very deeply about him, even offering to take him to Acapulco instead of his son Ñoño, who is off on a camping trip with the Boy Scouts.

-In the English dub of the animated version, as well as in the official English subtitles for the Netflix print of the original, he is renamed Mr. Beliarge (pun on the word belly and large) and is voiced by Dave Mallow.
+In the English dub of the animated series, as well as in the official English subtitles for the Netflix print of the original, he is renamed Mr. Beliarge (pun on the word belly and large) and is voiced by Dave Mallow.
 In Brazil, his name translates to Seu Barriga (literally "Mr. Belly") or Senhor Barriga.